Carrier-envelope phase and pulse shape effects on vacuum pair production in asymmetric electric fields with bell-shaped envelopes: Number density

 \section{Number density}

-In this section, we focus on the number density in asymmetric (super-)Gaussian electric fields.
+In this section, we focus on the number density (short for total number of produced pairs per unit volume) as defined in Eq.~\eqref{def:numberDensity} in asymmetric (super-)Gaussian electric fields.
 See Fig.~\ref{fig:number density} for plots of the number density as a function of the CEP $\varphi$, for several values of the asymmetry parameter $\beta$ and the super-Gaussian order $\nu$.

-It is clear from the plots that field profiles with shorter falling pulses (large $\nu$ or small $\beta$) consistently yield higher particle densities.
+It is clear from the plots that field profiles with shorter falling pulses (large $\nu$ or small $\beta$) consistently yield higher densities.
 The effect of steepness, which is controlled by $\nu$ and $\beta$ independently, outsizes that of asymmetry, which is controlled only by $\beta$.
 This aligns with the discussion in Sec.~\ref{sec:Momentum spectra}.
-Increasing $\nu$ increases the higher frequency components in the Fourier spectrum of the electric field, which leads to a significant enhancement in pair production due to the fact that higher frequency components can introduce multiphoton channels thereby enhancing pair production beyond the purely tunneling regime \cite{aleksandrov2025schwinger}.
+Increasing $\nu$ increases the higher frequency components in the Fourier spectrum of the electric field, which leads to a significant enhancement in pair production due to the fact that higher frequency components can introduce multiphoton channels thereby enhancing pair production beyond the purely tunneling regime \cite{aleksandrov2025switchoff}.
 See Appx.~\ref{app:Fourier_field} for a discussion on the Fourier analysis of the electric field, and Fig.~\ref{fig:Fourier_analysis} for Fourier spectra of the electric field for various values of $\beta$ and $\nu$.
 On decreasing $\beta$, the two dominant peaks in the Fourier spectra become shorter and wider; thus $\beta$ also has a steepness effect, but less pronounced than that of $\nu$.
 As a result, we see an overall decrease in the number density with increase in $\beta$ values.

 Fig.~\ref{fig:number density} also shows that the sensitivity of the number density to the CEP $\varphi$ is greatly affected by $\nu$ and $\beta$.
 At $\nu=1$ the distribution is barely sensitive to CEP, unless $\beta$ is very small, whereas at $\nu=5$ and small $\beta$ a change in CEP can cause the total yield to increase by two to three orders of magnitude.
 This behavior can be explained by the fact that CEP controls the number of oscillations in the envelope much more strongly when the field has a short falling pulse (large $\nu$ or small $\beta$).
 An elongated falling pulse does not preserve the subcycle structure and the long pulse width averages out the effect of CEP.
 A similar observation was made in Ref.~\cite{abdukerim2013effects} where the authors find the number density to have a higher sensitivity to $\varphi$ in the subcycle pulse case as compared to the supercycle case.